-Indeed, research suggests they keep you out of the emergency room, operating room and intensive care unit.
+Indeed, research suggests their goal is to keep you out of harm’s way — and help you avoid the emergency room, operating room and intensive care unit.

-“Studies show that in states and areas of our country where there is more primary care, health outcomes are superior, with lower costs,” says Michael Rabovsky, MD.
+“Studies show that in states and areas of our country where there is more primary care, health outcomes are superior, with lower costs,” says Dr. Pickering Beers.
 “People are less likely to be hospitalized, and death rates are lower for cancer, heart disease and stroke.

 “Infant mortality rates are also lower, birth weights are higher, and rates of immunizations against once deadly diseases are higher.”

-But in order to serve the growing needs of the Baby Boomer generation, your primary care doctor doesn’t work alone.
-He or she guides a whole team of healthcare professionals focused on helping you set realistic goals for managing health issues and for staying well through lifestyle changes.
+Your primary care doctor doesn’t work alone, though.
+They guide a whole team of healthcare professionals focused on helping you set realistic goals for managing health issues and staying well through lifestyle changes.

-Today, many of the primary care providers on your team have taken on an expanded role.
-Here are six types of providers you might see:
+Today, many primary care providers have taken on an expanded role.
+We break down six types of primary providers you could visit.

-These doctors oversee the team providing primary care for you and your family.
+PCPs oversee the team providing primary care for you and your family.
 They diagnose and treat a wide variety of acute and chronic health problems, and connect you with the appropriate services for routine and specialty care.
+This includes:

 Advanced practice providers are certified and licensed to provide much of the same preventive, acute and chronic care as your primary care doctor.
-They can assess, diagnose, treat, prescribe and educate you about your condition(s) and about wellness.
+They can assess, diagnose, treat, prescribe and educate you about your condition(s) and wellness.
+Advanced practice providers include:

-These doctors-in-training work under your primary care doctor’s supervision during their first years of practice after medical school.
+These doctors-in-training work under your primary care doctor’s supervision during their first years of practice after medical school (residency).
 They provide advanced medical care and assist you in managing your health.

 Clinical pharmacists are residency-trained to manage chronic diseases, and can prescribe and adjust medication until your condition is well-controlled.
 They may work as a team with your physician or see you independently.